How to Show Remorse After Cheating & Why Saying I’m Sorry Doesn’t Cut it in Affair Recovery

 Consider My Blueprint for Effective Remorse

-To further assist you in demonstrating your remorse in a way that your partner is more likely to accept, I created the guide: “Blueprint For an Effective Remorse”.
-This FREE offering details what you can say to help your partner see how remorseful you are.
+To further assist you in demonstrating your remorse in a way that your partner is more likely to accept, I created the online course: “Remorse Blueprint”.
+This online mini-course details how to effectively express remorse and offer genuine forgiveness so that you can start the process of healing and trust building.

-It is a combination of the specific components of an effective remorse expression above and an example of how you might word it.
+It guides you through all the specific components of an effective remorse expression and provides a detailed blueprint with examples of how you might word it.

 You might find that, while it is great to understand what remorse expression is and should include, it is also super helpful to see an example of it word by word.

-The blueprint guide is an instant download for you for you to easily reference any time.
+The Remorse Blueprint is an instant online course for you for you to easily access any time.

 It is designed to help you do the following: